 Astana.
 All photos by the author, aside from the one of the horse ass.

-Before Kazakhstan’s ascent to the global stage as an oil-rich, ambitious, modernizing player, it was one of the world’s most stubborn bastions of nomadism.
+Before Kazakhstan’s ascent to the global stage as an oil-rich, ambitious, modernising player, it was one of the world’s most stubborn bastions of nomadism.
 Today, the country’s newly minted capital, Astana, is home to a plethora of skyscrapers and modern art seemingly designed with a quarter bag and a tub of Legos.
 But amid the rabid growth, Kazakhstan is eager to preserve its heritage.
-To that end, designers have cobbled together 500-foot futuristic pleasure domes in the shape of a jauntily tilted nomadic tent; artists have dappled the streets with Technicolor stone camels, topiary yurts, and spindly modernist sculpture of horse archers; and chefs and diners alike have actively curated a taste for the heavy, intricately sourced, and almost excessively meaty nomadic cuisine.
+To that end, designers have cobbled together 150-metre futuristic pleasure domes in the shape of a jauntily tilted nomadic tent; artists have dappled the streets with Technicolor stone camels, topiary yurts, and spindly modernist sculpture of horse archers; and chefs and diners alike have actively curated a taste for the heavy, intricately sourced, and almost excessively meaty nomadic cuisine.
 One especially popular dish—which was recommended to me by a Kazakh friend before I arrived—is the horse.

 A topiary yurt